History of the LCCOA

 Adding elegance in 2000

-After a year of COVID-19 Restrictions, we are now taking reservations for future special occasions such as wedding, showers, parties or corporate events.
+Here in 2021, after a year of COVID-19 Restrictions, we are once again taking reservations for future special occasions such as wedding, showers, parties or corporate events.